sprestage/tech-octoblog/source/_posts/2013-12-07-quickly-create-a-rails-app-with-2-working-resources.markdown

 Intro
 =======

 I created this rails app in preparation to learn about resource associations.
 This was the basic app I created before I implemented anything complicated.
-It is a good demonstration of how to generate the rails app, the resoursces, and the tests.
+It is a good demonstration of how to generate the rails app, the resources, and the tests.
 I also go through several steps to get the app ready to be tested using minitest and also how to lock down the app from a security perspective.

 This is a simple rails app, with a pair of resources, Doctors and Patients.